christophrumpel/laravel-factories-reloaded/README.md

 ```
 ### States

 You probably have used `states` with Laravel factories and that is possible with factory classes as well of course.
-Since you own your factory classes there different ways to implement them.
+Since you own your factory classes there are different ways to implement state-like functionality.
 The easiest approach is by calling a method which sets a property in the class.

 ```php
 $recipe = RecipeFactory::new()